 Do you have a place to eat a packed lunch?

-We do not have a dedicated packed lunch area because of space restrictions in the building, but we will book a lunch space for your group either in one of our teaching rooms or in Butterfly Corner, which is a quiet, back-gallery area with some seating.
+We do not have a dedicated packed lunch area because of space restrictions in the building, but we will book a lunch space for your group either in one of our teaching rooms or in Butterfly Corner, which is a quiet, back-gallery area.
 Please let us know when you book if you will require a lunch space as it is often difficult to provide a space for groups who have not booked in advance.

 Because we have lots of groups wanting to visit, our lunch times have to be structured to ensure the maximum usage.
 That means that groups are allocated a 30 minute slot for lunch and we do ask that you keep to that time, or it impacts on other groups visiting on that day.
 If your group includes young people with disabilities which mean that they need longer for lunch than this (for example because of needing to be fed) please let us know when you contact us about making your booking and we will do our best to help.